ingka-group/echoprobe/README.md

 - [Request body](#request-body)
 - [Assert with custom context](#assert-with-custom-context)

+You can find some complete examples in the [test](./test) directory.

 ### Basic usage

 To write an integration test, you need to create a new test file with the `_test.go` suffix.
 In case your test cases of your handlers expect a response, you can leverage the `fixtures` feature.
 Fixtures are optional, and are required only in case you expect a response body.
 A `fixtures` folder has to exist in the location where the `_test.go` files are so that files can be read.
 This also ensures that fixtures are kept close to the test and in the relevant package.
+To store the expected responses, you need to create a `responses` directory under `fixtures` to store your JSON responses.
+For example, `fixtures/responses/my_response.json`.

 ```golang
 it := echoprobe.NewIntegrationTest(